tangbin583085/TBScrollViewEmpty/README.md

 How to use
 ==============
-- All you need to do is `Import \<TBScrollViewEmpty.h\>.` ， then this framework will provide standard emptyView automatically when the data is empty.
+- `Import \<TBScrollViewEmpty.h\>.` ， then this framework will show standard emptyView automatically when the data is empty.
-- You don't need  to conform to datasource and/or delegate, unless you want to  customize development.
+- You don't even need  to conform to delegate, unless you want to  customize development.
-- For more detail, please download and check the demo source from Github.（[ TBScrollViewEmpty](https://github.com/tangbin583085/TBScrollViewEmpty)）

 License
 ==============